-It is important that you are regularly scanning the files on your website with an Antivirus software.
+It is important that you are regularly scanning the files on your website with Antivirus software.
 On my websites, I use the free version of Wordfence.
-Not only does Wordfence provide basic antivirus protection but the free version includes a firewall, brute force attack protection, manual IP blocking, live traffic monitoring and other security tools.
+Not only does Wordfence provide basic antivirus protection, but the free version includes a firewall, brute force attack protection, manual IP blocking, live traffic monitoring, and other security tools.

 Not adjusting the settings is not enough.

 Don’t just go ahead and accept the default configuration, or worse yet, don’t just activate and forget it.
-Getting the settings right can really protect your website.
-On one website that I was having problems with, I learned just how important it is to look the settings over.
-With a small adjustment to the login policy I single-handedly saved the day.
-The website was operating at a snails pace and the client was getting angry, because it looked like we had no idea how to fix the issue.
+Getting the settings right can protect your website.
+On one website I was having problems with, I learned how important it is to look the settings over.
+With a small adjustment to the login policy, I single-handedly saved the day.
+The website was operating at a snail’s pace, and the client was getting angry because it looked like we had no idea how to fix the issue.
 It looked like we were bad web designers.
-Here, the website was being attacked by hackers who were trying to gain access.
-By changing the login policy, to block their IPs after too many wrong password attempts, the website immediately starting working perfectly.
+Here, the website was being attacked by hackers trying to gain access.
+The website immediately started working perfectly by changing the login policy to block their IPs after too many wrong password attempts.

-In addition to Wordfence, I install Jetpack and enable its “Protect” module.
-This is just an extra layer of protection against attackers and it does not cost a thing.
+In addition to Wordfence, I install Jetpack and enabled its “Protect” module.
+This is just an extra layer of protection against attackers, and it does not cost a thing.